PrinceJoeyLee12/paxers/README.md

 I divided the project into TWO audience

-1. For the Runners
+1. For Runners
 2. For Organizers

 ### For Runners (40% done)

-1. Changing UI (for I suck at ui designing I decided to buy a ready made theme and customize it as much as possible with my needs)
+1. Changing UI (for I suck and don't have the eye in designing.
+So I decided to buy a ready made theme and customize it as much as possible with my needs) or maybe I'll hire someone to have ui/ux design for me
 2. I will implement the notification function in AZURE (signalR) and with EVENT GRID (But don't have credit card yet which they require in making my account).
-In advance I just studied the modules for it
+In advance I just studied the modules for it.
-3. Authenticating and syncing activities data with STRAVA
+3. Authenticating and syncing activities data with [STRAVA](https://www.strava.com/).
 4. Having a calendar for activities
-5. Error handling
+5. Standardize Error handling

 ### For Organizers (0% done)